huggingface/diffusers/examples/wuerstchen/dreambooth/README.md

 ### Fine-tune text encoder with the UNet.

-The script also allows to fine-tune the `text_encoder` along with the `prior`.
-It's been observed experimentally that fine-tuning `text_encoder` gives much better results especially on faces.
+The script also allows fine-tuning the `text_encoder` along with the `prior`.
+It's been observed experimentally that fine-tuning `text_encoder` gives much better results, especially on faces.
 Pass the `--train_text_encoder` argument to the script to enable training `text_encoder`.

 ```bash
 export INSTANCE_DIR="dog"